bauhouse/extensions/README.markdown

 That should make things easier.
 If you create or discover any more, just fork, add and send a pull request to keep the library as current as possible.

-**Update:** As of 17 September 2009, there are 126 extensions in the Unofficial Symphony CMS Extensions Library.
+**Update:** As of 10 October 2009, there are 134 extensions in the Unofficial Symphony CMS Extensions Library.

 ## Symphony CMS Extensions